uagc-it-readiness/front-end-development-course-info/Exercises/Exercise14/ReadMe.md

 In your function for submitting the information, write code to check the following conditions.

-- First Name is filled out
-- Last Name is filled out
+- Name is filled out
 - Email is Filled out
 - Email contains an '@' sign
 - Password is filled out
-- Confirm Password is filled out
 - A timezone must be selected
 - The 'About' textarea must be filled out
 - The 'Accept Terms and Conditions' must be checked